ProcessMPUT/processm/docs/build.md

 Follow the [administrative manual](administrative_manual.md) for configuration and running instructions.

+Omit the `-DskipTests=true` option to run full pipeline of building and testing.
+Note that the testing phase is time consuming (takes even over an hour on modern machines) and requires the database connection to be configured.
+Refer to the [administrative manual](administrative_manual.md) for configuration of database connection.

 ### Export the Docker image to file

 While using the custom-built docker image, it may be useful to save it to a file for the use in another host.